Event Tracking

 Consent mode

-If you need opt-in tracking (GDPR/CCPA), pause the tracker until the user accepts:
+If you need opt-in tracking (GDPR/CCPA), pass consentRequired: true to init() — no events are sent until the user accepts:

 Next steps